Rahul-Raviprasad/Performance-in-JavaScript/scripts/scripts.md

 The above file will start downloading as soon as the tag is reached, but it won't get executed until the DOM has loaded (onload method).

 ![W3C](https://www.w3.org/TR/REC-html40/interact/scripts.html#adef-defer)

+## Recommend way of Non-Blocking pattern
+Take a two step process, first load code required only to dynamically include javascript, by doing this we can keep the size of initial script small and hence non blocking for the page.
+Second part is to load the actual javascript files using the initial load scripts.

+you can use a general purpose tool like "LazyLoad Library"(available at http://github.com/rgrove/lazyload/)

+##Summary

+By using the above strategies for scripts, you can greatly improve the perceived performance of a web application that requires a large amount of JavaScript code.